shivammore323/Global-Covid-Report/README.md

-Text Table: Gives the global count of total cases,deaths and death % Bar chart : Shows the distribution of total deaths per continent Line Graph : Shows the avg % population infected (only selected countries) over period Feild Map : Shows country wise % population infected distribution
+Text Table: Gives the global count of total cases,deaths and death % Bar chart : Shows the distribution of total deaths per continent Line Graph : Shows the avg % population infected (only selected countries) over period Feild Map : Shows country wise % population infected distribution also forecast for next one year